Tombstone Junction: Locomotives and cars

 The 5 passenger cars were modified wooden B&O Railroad cabooses.
-These had the cupolas removed, large open windows cut out of the sides, and seating installed from old scrapped school buses.
-The cars were painted a bright shade of red with large painted banners reading "Cumberland Falls Scenic Railroad" attached to the sides during the parks earliest years.
-In later years the coaches were painted each a bright shade of orange, blue, yellow, and green with a hand painted banner reading "Tombstone Junction".
-The 5th coach retained its original red color but saw less and less service in the parks later years and was usually seen on a side track as an "extra" coach.
+These had the cupolas removed, large open windows cut out of the sides, and seating installed from old, scrapped school buses.
+The cars were painted a bright shade of red with large painted banners reading "Cumberland Falls Scenic Railroad" on the sides during the park's earliest years.
+In later years the coaches were each painted a bright shade of orange, blue, yellow, and green with a hand painted banner reading "Tombstone Junction".
+The 5th coach retained its original red color but saw less and less service in the park's later years and was usually seen on a side track as an "extra" coach.

-Also on site was an old open top hopper car of unknown origin presumably used as ballast spreader car.
-This was kept on a siding next to the displayed 0-6-0T saddle tankers during the parks operation.
+Also on site was an old, open-top hopper car of unknown origin, presumably used as ballast spreader car.
+This was kept on a siding next to the displayed 0-6-0T saddle tankers during the park's operation.

 After Tombstone Junction ceased operation, the rail equipment was sold at auction.
 Harmon Taylor of Stearns, KY bought the 0-6-0 Alco "Old 77" so that it would stay in McCreary County.
 The two smaller locomotives were sold to other interests.